What is the Moments of Truth Project?

 How is this project funded?

 So far the project has been funded by individual donations and personal investment.
 Even the smallest contributions have made a big difference, from film equipment to travel expenses.
-Upcoming needs include hard drives, a desktop computer, application fees for festivals and grants, post-production costs and travel expenses for the next cross country trip.
+Upcoming needs include hard drives, a new computer, application fees for festivals and grants, camera equipment, music licensing and post-production costs and travel expenses for the next cross country trip.